kevin-schumann/VRP-GYM/README.md

 _For more advanced usage and architecture insights you can look at the [docs](/docs/)_.
 ## Reproduction
 To reproduce our results just run the `reproduction.sh`script inside the environment.
+We used several seeds for training and evaluation.
+For training seeds and process see `train_models.py` and for evaluation seeds see `reproduction.py`.

 ```sh
 ./reproduction.sh